TwintailTeam/ttl-wiki/docs/games/honkai-impact-3rd.md

 ## Overview

-Honkai Impact 3rd is fully supported by Twintail Launcher, providing enhanced gameplay features and mod support.
+Honkai Impact 3rd is one of the flagship supported games in Twintail Launcher, offering comprehensive mod support and enhanced features for an even better gaming experience.

 ## Features

-# WIP
+- Jadeite (Linux only)
+- XXMI modding support (HIMI)
+- Gamemode by FeralInteractive (Linux only)

 ## Setup Instructions

 1. Install Twintail Launcher following the [Installation Guide](../installation/overview)
 2. Launch TTL and navigate to the Games section
 3. Select "Honkai Impact 3rd" from the supported games list
-4. Follow the game-specific setup wizard
+4. Let the game download and you are ready to game

 ## Known Issues

 Check the [Common Issues](../troubleshooting/common-issues) page for troubleshooting help.

-## Safety Notice
+## Linux compatibility

-⚠️ **Use at your own risk** - While TTL is designed to avoid detection, there's always a potential risk when using third-party launchers with online games.
+This game requires to disable **ACE (AntiCheatExpert)** by using **Jadeite**.
+Game will not run without Jadeite, **Play at your own risk!**